klopfdreh/wicketstuff-jee-web/README.md

 @Override
 protected void init() {
 	super.init();
-	getPageSettings().addComponentResolver(new WicketServletAndJSPResolver());
+	getPageSettings().addComponentResolver(new JEEWebResolver());
 }
 </pre>

-A tag specifies the location which JSP to load.
+A tag specifies the location which embed content to load.
 (The argument is given to the getRequestDispatcher method of the ServletContext):

 Usage
 -----

 <pre>
-&lt;wicket:jsp file="/de/test/jspwicket/TestPage.jsp"/&gt;
+&lt;wicket:jsp file="/de/test/jsp/TestPage.jsp"/&gt;

 or

-&lt;wicket:servlet path="/de/test/jspwicket/Servlet/"&gt;
+&lt;wicket:servlet path="/de/test/servlet/Servlet/"&gt;

 or